 Download a free eviction notice customized for Illinois state law below in MS Word (.docx) or Adobe PDF format.

 Eviction Laws and Requirements

-- Eviction Lawsuit: 735 ILCS Article IX: Eviction
+- Eviction Lawsuit: 735 ILCS Article IX: Eviction.

-- Late or Non-Rent Payment Notice: 5-day 735 ILCS 5/9-209
+- Late or Non-Rent Payment Notice: 5 days (735 ILCS 5/9-209).

-- Notice of Non-Compliance (Illegal Activity): 5-day 735 ILCS 5/9-120
+- Notice of Non-Compliance (Illegal Activity): 5 days (735 ILCS 5/9-120).

-- Notice of Non-Compliance: 10-day 735 ILCS 5/2-210
+- Notice of Non-Compliance: 10 days (735 ILCS 5/2-210).

-- Lease Termination (Month-to-Month): 30-day 735 ILCS 5/9-207
+- Lease Termination (Month-to-Month): 30 days (735 ILCS 5/9-207).

-Step 1: Provide written notice
+Step 1: Provide Written Notice

-Step 2: File for eviction
+Step 2: File for Eviction

-If the tenant fails to respond by the required time and remains at the premises in breach of the lease, the landlord will file a Forcible Entry and Detainer (eviction) action with the Local Circuit Court in the county where the property is located.
+If the tenant fails to respond by the required time and remains at the premises in breach of the lease, the landlord will file a Forcible Entry and Detainer Action (eviction) with the Local Circuit Court in the county where the property is located.

-Step 3: Send court summons
+Step 3: Send Court Summons

-The landlord will then provide a filing fee of $234 and three copies of the Complaint and Summons (available through the county court): one for the court clerk, one for their personal records, and one for the sheriff to serve on the tenant.
+The landlord will then provide a filing fee of $234 and three copies of the Complaint and Summons (available through the county court): one for the court clerk, one for their records, and one for the sheriff to serve on the tenant.

 In Illinois, electronic filing is the standard method of filing for civil cases.
 Unless the landlord has received an exemption to file in person, these forms must be e-filed.
 Forms may be e-filed at the courthouse for anyone who doesn’t have access to a computer.

-Step 4: Contact the sheriff
+Step 4: Contact the Sheriff

 Once the Complaint and Summons have been filed with the court, the landlord will provide a copy to the sheriff, who will serve the documents on the tenant.
 The sheriff charges an additional fee of $60 for the service, which the landlord is also responsible for.
 Once the tenant has been served, they should respond to the landlord’s claims with the Answer form.

-Step 5: Attend the eviction hearing
+Step 5: Attend the Eviction Hearing

 The court will then schedule a date for the landlord and tenant to appear.
 If the tenant doesn’t appear, or if the judge rules in favor of the landlord, the judge will issue an Eviction Order that requires the tenant to move out by a certain date.
 If the tenant still fails to leave the property, the landlord should give the Eviction Order to the sheriff, who will enforce the order and complete the eviction.